buildkite/docs/pages/pipelines/notifications.md

 * On build status events in the Buildkite UI, by using your Slack Notification Service's 'Build State Filtering' settings.
 * On step status and other non-build events, by extending the Slack Notification Service using the `notify` attribute in your `pipeline.yml`.

-Before adding a `notify` attribute to your `pipeline.yml`, ensure an organization admin has set up a [Slack integration](/docs/integrations/slack) for the channel or user that you want to post to.
+Before adding a `notify` attribute to your `pipeline.yml`, ensure an organization admin has set up either a [Slack Workspace](/docs/integrations/slack-workspace) for a single authorization, or individual [notification services](/docs/integrations/slack) for the channel or user that you want to post to.
 Buildkite customers on the [Enterprise](https://buildkite.com/pricing) plan can also check the ['Manage Notifications Services'](https://buildkite.com/organizations/~/security/pipelines) checkbox to create, edit, or delete notification services.
-For detailed information about setting up a Notification Service, see the [Slack integration page](/docs/integrations/slack).
+For detailed information about setting up a Workspace, see the [Slack Workspace Integration page](/docs/integrations/slack-workspace) and [Slack integration page](/docs/integrations/slack) for configuring individual notification services.

+Once a Slack channel or workspace has been configured in your organization, add a Slack notification to your pipeline using the `slack` attribute of the `notify` YAML block.

+> 🚧
-Once a Slack channel has been configured in your organization, add a Slack notification to your pipeline using the `slack` attribute of the `notify` YAML block.
-Remember that if you rename or modify the Slack channel for which the integration was set up, for example if you change it from public to private, you need to set up a new integration.
+> When using an individual notification service, rather than a workspace, if you rename or modify the Slack channel for which the integration was set up, for example if you change it from public to private, you need to set up a new integration.

 > 🚧
 > When using only a channel name, you must specify it in quotes, as otherwise the `#` will cause the channel name to be treated as a comment.